coderefinery/manuals/workshop-playbook.md

   - Responsible for registration page
   - Set up a workshop page from template, and add it to "upcoming courses"
   - All communication with registrants
-  - Makes sure that individual learners and exercise leads know which team to join
+  - Makes sure that individual learners and team leads know which team to join
   - Reminds instructors and co-organizers to also register for workshop
   - Updates indico auto-reply for last minute registrations
   - Watches support email (Freshdesk) for requests/questions